Nuclear Strike (Spooks): Filming

 The episode was filmed sometime during Summer 2008.
 Miller wanted to style the filming as if the cameras are following the team like in a documentary.
 The first day was spent in the "Ottawa Bravo" safe house set, where Connie reveals the threat.
 Throughout the shoot, Gemma Jones had hip problems.
 Concerned, the producers set up a body double on hand.
 However, Jones insisted she could do everything herself, and in the end the double was not used.
 During the first shootout scene in the episode, Miller wanted to make the sequence as real as possible by having the camera film as if it was under attack.
 Richard Armitage recalled the shootout sequence; "There was a shoot-out in the final episode where I surprised myself about the amount of rounds I could pull off and how quickly.
 It's a weird thing.
 I'm not a violent person but when you put a gun in somebody's hands something strange happens.
 It's like a little animal comes out of you that wants to fire the gun again."

 Filming did face some disruptions.
 The sequence where Lucas breaks into a car for some supplies was filmed at a street near Hyde Park.
 On one end of the street was an event in the park, while on the other end a wedding took place.
 Elsewhere, Fuller carried a mock-suitcase bomb to film in Grosvenor Square.
 However, because the American Embassy is situated next to the square, shortly after Fuller and the filming crew arrived, they found themselves surrounded by five armed American security officers who believed Fuller was about to commit an attack.
 Fortunately, location manager Patrick Stuart was able to "sweet-talk" the American officials, and they were allowed to film in the area.

 Five days of filming were spent at the London Underground tunnels.
 Filming took place on actual tube tunnels, albeit disused ones.
 As the crew were scouting the disused Aldwych tunnels, they found the ex-Northern line 1972 stock train stabled in the tunnel for maintenance, training, and filming purposes.
 When Sam Miller called Cross about the development, the writer included it as a last minute addition to the script, and the sequence was shot the next day.
 As a way to scare the audience, Cross included a homeless woman living in the train.
 The filming crew present disliked filming the Underground sequences because while filmed during the summer, it became hot locations to work in.
 The crew were prohibited from bringing food or drink into the tunnels, as it would attract rats.
 Furthermore, break times had to be longer than usual because it would take a while for a crew member to leave the tunnels, have a break and then return.
-The FSB base was filmed in the London Docklands, near the ExCeL London.
+The FSB base was filmed in the London Docklands, near the ExCeL London, at 1000 Dockside Rd, London E16 2QU.